 The majority of Seal Beach is built out and has the necessary infrastructure, streets, electrical lines, and water distribution already in place for new development.
 New development is able to tap into existing water and sewer lateral lines, with no new sewer or water mains necessary.
 The City's General Plan identifies adequate infrastructure and public service capacity to accommodate the anticipated build out.
+The amount of new development projected to occur during the planning period is relatively small, and there are no known limitations that would preclude the anticipated level of development preliminary evaluation with the City's sewer and water models indicates that any impacts can be mitigated.
 As part of the zoning effort, environmental review will be conducted and all service providers asked to identify any potential deficiencies and means to provide the required capacity.